 With Russian troops conducting a full-scale invasion of Ukraine, citizens of the United States and European Union concerned about the possibility of a world war have been asking why does Russia want Ukraine?
 The current crisis has roots going back to 2014 when Russian President Vladimir Putin first violated the Ukrainian border by invading two parts of the country – Crimea in the south and the Donbas region in Eastern Ukraine.
-Early Thursday morning on February 24, 2022, Russian forces began a military action to assault the Ukrainian capital Kyiv and remove Ukrainian President Volodymyr Zelensky from power in an effort to topple the Ukrainian government.
+Early Thursday morning on February 24, 2022, Russian forces began a military action to assault the Ukrainian capital Kyiv and remove Ukrainian President Volodymyr Zelenskyy from power in an effort to topple the Ukrainian government.

-What does President Putin want?
+What does Russian President Vladimir Putin want?

 Like all autocratic leaders, Putin’s number one goal is to stay in power until he dies.
 While Putin has absolute control over the government, businesses, and the media, Russian public opinion still matters.
 When public opinion turns to public outrage, mass protests follow.
 A recent example of this reality was the “Bloody January” protests in Kazakhstan at the beginning of 2022.
-Mr. Putin had to send the Russian army to quell protests in the former Soviet Republic.
+Mr. Putin had to send Russian forces to quell protests in the former Soviet Republic.
 The need for this action was a reminder to Russian officials that even autocratic rulers who rule with an iron fist need to prevent public outrage by keeping public opinion on your side.

 He’s lied over the recent weeks to his population about the North Atlantic Treaty Organization (NATO) wanting to invade Russia.
 His propaganda machine has benefitted from having former and current Democratic and Republican politicians and Conservative commentators reinforce these Russian lies.
 Putin’s televised address hours before the Russian invasion, claiming he was conducting a special military operation and lying about the reason he was sending his armed forces across Ukraine’s borders was an excuse.

-It was a made-up pretext for him to achieve his desire to bring the former Soviet Republics that became independent states back under the Russian sphere of influence..
+It was a made-up pretext for him to achieve his desire to bring the former Soviet Republics that became independent states back under the Russian sphere of influence.

 NATO has been responsible for over seventy years of peace and prosperity in Europe.
 If Russian aggression and threats make other Eastern European countries rethink their desire to seek NATO membership, then Russia wins.
 If US President Joe Biden and NATO allies French President Emmanuel Macron, Prime Minister Boris Johnson of the United Kingdom and German Chancellor Olaf Scholz aren’t on the same page about NATO expansion, then Russia wins.
 Weakening NATO is the only way the Russian leader will secure his position in the annals of Russian history.

 Why should Americans care about Ukraine?

 A recent article on the economic consequences of the war in Ukraine published in the Economist explained, “[the Russian invasion of Ukraine] will result in the isolation of the world’s 11th-largest economy and one of its largest commodity producers.
 The immediate global implications will be higher inflation, lower growth and some disruption to financial markets as deeper sanctions take hold.”

 In an article about how the Russia-Ukraine Crisis Shakes Markets, Jeff Sommer of the New York Times wrote, “The escalating conflict has shifted the value of mutual funds and exchange-traded funds in millions of retirement accounts, even for people who have not thought deeply about Eastern Europe and who have never invested directly in oil, gas or other commodities.”

 If you want your friends to have your back when you need them, you need to have their back when they need you.
 We learned this on 9/11.
 When I talk about how foreign policy is not foreign and what USA foreign policy should be, I talk about how the world is an interconnected and dangerous place.
 It’s important to solve problems before they hit our shores and the only way to do that is to have a big posse that has your back.

 China wants to invade Taiwan and the West’s failure to help Ukraine, is a sign nobody has Taiwan’s back.
 While the Russia-Ukraine crisis feels like a blast from the past Cold War, we are in a New Cold War with the Chinese Government.
 The People’s Republic of China is trying to replace the United States of America as the sole global superpower by becoming the global leader in advanced technologies like artificial intelligence, quantum computing and bioengineering.

 What should we do next?

 The Biden Administration and the rest of the world need to prepare our citizens for the need to be able to back up this threat if we must.
 We will have to get over the hurdle of Putin and other nations seeing this as an idle threat, since President Biden’s disastrous withdrawal from Afghanistan was viewed as an example of America not having the back of an ally.
 World leaders need to start making better cases to their citizens about the need to be tough with tough guys as a necessity to achieve peace.

 We need to make it clear to Putin and the rest of our adversaries that a cyberattack on a NATO country will trigger Article 5 of the NATO agreement, where an attack against one ally is treated as an attack against all.
 Cyberspace is a domain of conflict just like land, air, sea, and space.
 In this domain, Russia has been perfecting its tools of attack.
 We need to make sure we are prepared to defend against a digital attack on our homeland as well as respond if our friends are attacked.

 The world needs to put the most draconian financial pressure and economic sanctions on Putin’s allies to create the same preconditions inside Russia that created the “the color revolutions” that led to independence movements in Eastern Europe and Central Asia.
 While Putin has absolute control in Russia, he needs help from officials who can be influenced by public opinion, especially if that public opinion were to turn to outrage.

 We need to get the Germans to agree to not move nuclear weapons out of their country and we need to prevent Belarus from agreeing to move Russian nuclear weapons into their country.
 Since the end of World War II, the world has been able to prevent a nuclear conflict through a series of diplomatic initiatives and complicated nuclear weapons non-proliferation agreements.
 Actions in Germany and Belarus could cause a collapse of this framework which could trigger a chain-reaction of events that could create the most fragile and dangerous environment we have seen since the Cuban Missile Crisis.